tarampampam/laravel-roadrunner-in-docker/README.md

 $ make shell
 ```

-In this shell, you can use `composer`, `php`, and any other tools, which is installed into a docker image.
+In this shell, you can use `composer`, `php`, and any other tools, which are installed into a docker image.

 ### Watch logs?